-Kenzō Tange was a leading Japanese architect of the 20th century architecture.
-His architectural works were a symbol of modernism merged with traditional Japanese architectural sense of style.
+Kenzō Tange was a leading Japanese architect of 20th-century architecture who lived from 1913 to 2005.
+His architectural works were a symbol of modernism merged with the traditional Japanese architectural sense of style.
 He created buildings in Japan as well as throughout the world.
 He was also inspired by the Metabolist architecture movement.

 In 1949, he was honored to win the design competition for Hiroshima Peace Memorial Park, Hiroshima, Japan that made him internationally recognized around the world.
 He was honored with the Pritzker Architecture Prize in 1987.